Dewey Decimal Classification: Influence and criticism

 Dewey Decimal Classification numbers formed the basis of the Universal Decimal Classification (UDC), which combines the basic Dewey numbers with selected punctuation marks (comma, colon, parentheses, etc.).
 Adaptations of the system for specific regions outside the English-speaking world include the Korean Decimal Classification, the New Classification Scheme for Chinese Libraries, and the Nippon Decimal Classification in Japan.

 Despite its widespread use, the classification has been criticized for its complexity and its limited capability for amendment.
-In particular, the arrangement of subheadings has been described as archaic and biased towards an Anglo-American world view.
-This is particularly clear in the 800s section, in which most literature, particularly from outside the United States or Europe, is relegated to the 890s particularly when contrasted with the 900s—history.
+This is particularly demonstrated with the literature section (800s): literature in European languages takes the entire range from 810 through 889, while the entire rest of the world's literature is relegated to the 890s.
 In 2007–08, the Maricopa County Library District in Arizona abandoned the DDC in favor of the Book Industry Standards and Communications (BISAC) system commonly used by commercial bookstores, in an effort to make its libraries more accessible for their users.
 Several other libraries across the United States and other countries (including Canada and the Netherlands) followed suit.
-The DDC has also been criticized for being a proprietary system licensed by a single entity (OCLC), making it expensive to adopt.